Redundancy in Distributed Proofs: All Proof-Labeling Schemes Scale Linearly in Trees

 \begin{proof} We first describe the prover $\mathbf{q}'$.
-For each border node $v$, let us partition the certificate $\mathbf{q}(v)$ assigned to node $v$ by the special prover $\mathbf{q}$ into $s$ parts of size at most $\lceil b/s\rceil$.
+For each special node $v$, let us partition the certificate $\mathbf{q}(v)$ assigned to node $v$ by the special prover $\mathbf{q}$ into $s$ parts of size at most $\ceil*{b/s}$.
 Then one picks an arbitrary path starting from $v$, of length $s-1$, going downward the tree.
-Note that such a path exists since $v$ is a border node.
+Note that such a path exists by definition of border and extra-border nodes.
 For every $i\in\{0,\dots,s-1\}$, the $i$th part of the certificate $\mathbf{q}(v)$ is assigned to the $i$th node of that path as its certificate in $\mathbf{q}'$.
-As such, every node is given at most one part of the initial certificates, as the paths starting at each of the border nodes are non intersecting.
-To recover the original certificates, for every border node $v$, the algorithm $\mathcal{A}$ simply inspects the tree at distance $s-1$ downward, for gathering all the parts of the initial certificate $\mathbf{q}(v)$ of $v$.
+As such, every node is given at most two parts of the initial certificates, as the paths starting at each of the border nodes are non intersecting, and the paths starting at each of the extra-border nodes are non intersecting as well.
+To recover the original certificates, for every special node $v$, the algorithm $\mathcal{A}$ simply inspects the tree at distance $s-1$ downward, for gathering all the parts of the initial certificate $\mathbf{q}(v)$ of $v$.
 Then $v$ concatenates these parts, and $v$ outputs the resulting certificate.
 All other nodes output a certificate formed by the empty string. \end{proof}

 We have now all the ingredients to prove Theorem \ref{thm:tree-scaling}.

 \subparagraph{Proof of Theorem \ref{thm:tree-scaling}.}